thomasabishop/eolas/zk/0716531c_rewilding_the_internet.md

 extrapolated from this.
 Two examples:

-- the emergence of supposed 'AI' is going to lead to greater content homogenisation and the intensification of informational entropy since the technological mechanism consists in feeding the regurgitated content of the internet back into itself
+- the emergence of supposed 'AI' is going to lead to greater content homogenisation and the intensification of informational entropy as the technological mechanism consists in feeding the regurgitated content of the internet back into itself

-- reality itself has become infected by the disease that killed the Web (ecocide), since the distinction between offline and online is becoming increasingly hard to draw (politics - the normalisation and ascendancy of the far right and subsequent destabilisation of western states)
+- reality itself has become infected by the disease that killed the Web (ecocide).
+The distinction between offline and online is becoming increasingly hard to draw (politics - the normalisation and ascendancy of the far right and subsequent destabilisation of western states)